Hole by Hole Guide to the North Inch Golf Course

 2nd hole – Kinnoull Hill

 From the 2nd tee take a moment to admire the view of Kinnoull Hill before trying to keep your tee shot down the left side avoiding the large tree to the right of the fairway.
 This gives you the best angle in for your second shot to the two tiered green.
 The green has a narrow opening and a bunker gathers anything short or left, so beware of any flags tucked away on the left side of the green.
 Aim for the middle/right of the green and give yourself a chance of a birdie putt.

 A par on the 3rd hole feels like a birdie!

 Having negotiated the tee shot you then have a long second shot slightly downhill to a large, slightly raised green which slopes from front to back.
 A large tree overhangs the front right of the green so bear this in mind if choosing to lay up as it obstructs any approach from the right of the fairway.
-The safe play here is to aim to the left of the green and take your two putts or more likely a chip and a putt for your par!
+The safe play here is to aim for the left of the green and hopefully take your two putts or, more likely, a chip and a putt for your par.

 4th hole – Jimmy Thomson

 Named after the former greenkeeper at the North Inch, the 4th hole is a short but tricky par 3 with deep greenside bunkers waiting to punish any errant shots.
 At 118 yards from a raised tee to a fairly flat green, the trick is to pick the right club to carry the bunkers but still hold the putting surface.
 Better to be long than short here though!

 If played from the yellow tees then this is a fairly short par 4 with a generous fairway to aim for.
 Two fairway bunkers around 50 yards short of the green are the main obstacles to avoid so aim to be short of these and you should have a straightforward pitch to the green.